-I had a normal childhood growing up in a rural area of Cumbria, close to the fells.
+I had a normal childhood growing up in a rural area of Cumbria, close to the fells (mountains).
 Yet, I had a complete complacency about them and the outdoors in general.
 As a child, I started off as quite an extroverted character with lots of friends.
 Then, during puberty, I was hit with a complete sense of self-loathing, which I ended up masking for years.

 Previously, I was drinking around 10 pints a day

-At university in York, I was drinking around 10 pints a day; it quickly became my sole priority, while studying dropped by the wayside.
+At college, I was drinking around 10 pints a day; it quickly became my sole priority, while studying dropped by the wayside.
 I eventually dropped out and joined the hospitality trade full-time, living and working in a pub.
 My drinking escalated and alcohol no longer felt like it was allowing me to escape my feelings.
 I eventually reached a crisis point where I felt I couldn’t continue and I phoned my mum to say goodbye.

 To replace the void, I threw myself into fitness